nuxeo/doc.nuxeo.com-content/src/admindoc/nuxeo-shell.md

 Nuxeo Shell is providing scripting capabilities through Groovy or Mvel.
 You can execute thus your Groovy scripts on the server JVM.
 There are two ways of executing scripts:

 1. Either invoke a script file from your file system using the **script** command.
-2. Either write a command that execute a script (instead of executing a remote automation operation).
+2. Or write a command that execute a script (instead of executing a remote automation operation).

 ### Documentation Generation